thoughtfull-clojure/argus/README.md

 Argus technically isn't even a JSON library.
 It just rewrites Clojure data to Clojure data that is restricted to valid JSON values.

 It works with both Clojure and ClojureScript, so it is suitable for sending rich data to and from backend and frontend.

+I do not recommend that you have your JSON library automatically convert map properties into keywords.  argus will do that for you and in a way that you can still use strings as keys where it makes sense.

 ## Examples